OpenHotsData/DataAnalysis/data_statistics.md

   data from the specified version is shown.
 "Latest version" should be its own option and should always be on top for easy accessibility.
 An extension to this would be to restrict the data only to a particular season.
-- _Effective damage_: Damage that went towards an actual hero kill.
+- _Lethal damage_: Damage that went towards an actual hero kill.
 For example:
   Simply shooting Chen with Valla while he keeps drinking would give very high hero damage, but the damage is completely wasted and useless.
 Ideally, we can record what went towards a hero kill.
 We can get at that info because the game